influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 ####  expandSourcesReq

 * The number of remote node requests made to find measurements on this node that match a particular regular expression.
-Looks like this comment was meant for `expandSourcesReq` - and yes, that indicates a SELECT from a regex initiated on a different data node, which then sent an internal request to this node.
+Indicates a SELECT from a regex initiated on a different data node, which then sent an internal request to this node.
 * There is not currently a statistic tracking how many queries with a regex, instead of a fixed measurement, were initiated on a particular node.
 * Data type: integer

 ####  fieldDimensionsReq

-* The number of remote node requests for information about the fields and associated types, and tag keys, of measurements on this data node.
+* The number of remote node requests for information about the fields and associated types, and tag keys of measurements on this data node.
 * Data type: integer

 ####  iteratorCostReq

-*
+* The number of internal requests for iterator cost.
 * Data type: integer

 ####  removeShardReq